 - School principal, and their career, any major achievements of their career.

-- Things that make the school a unique place to study at, and to teach at, simply the reasons why students (and teachers) should prefer that school to other institutions that compete with them
+- Things that make the school a unique place to study at, and to teach at, simply the reasons why students (and teachers) should prefer it to other educational institutions (if there is any such reason).

 - Problems and challenges they face at school (with discipline, bullying, high dropout rate, anything else).